samkleespies/godot-mcp-cli/README.md

 ## Contributing

-No contribution is needed.
-But, contributions are welcome!
-Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/nguyenchiencong/godot-mcp).
+Contributions are welcome!
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/nguyenchiencong/godot-mcp-cli).

 ## License